-As part of its regulation of Australia’s higher education sector, TEQSA monitors the compliance of higher education providers with the Tertiary Education Quality and Standards Agency Act 2011 (TEQSA Act) and the Higher Education Standards Framework.
-As stated on the Complaints page on the TEQSA website, TEQSA has a defined approach for handling complaints.
-TEQSA will pursue any reliable information that indicates that a provider might not meet any of the Standards.
-TEQSA will maintain confidentiality in regards to the informant.
-TEQSA receives complaints on a range of matters relating to providers, including the provider’s compliance with Threshold Standards and TEQSA Act, and in relation to possible false or misleading statements about a provider’s registration and accreditation status.
+As part of its regulation of Australia’s higher education sector, we monitor the compliance of higher education providers with the Tertiary Education Quality and Standards Agency Act 2011 (TEQSA Act) and the Higher Education Standards Framework (Threshold Standards) 2015 (HES Framework).
+As stated on our Complaints page, we have a defined approach for handling complaints.
+We will pursue any reliable information that indicates that a provider might not meet any of the Standards and will maintain confidentiality in regards to the informant.
+We receive complaints on a range of matters relating to providers, including the provider’s compliance with HES Framework and TEQSA Act, and in relation to possible false or misleading statements about a provider’s registration and accreditation status.

-Third party complaint-handling bodies for all students at public providers and international students at private providers are outlined on the TEQSA Complaints webpage.
+Third party complaint-handling bodies for all students at public providers and international students at private providers are outlined on our Complaints page.
 Domestic students at private providers can contact the Australian Competition and Consumer Commission (ACCC).
-The Overseas Students Ombudsman (OSO) investigates complaints from students on student visas about private providers that relate to administrative decisions made by the provider, but not about broader educational quality issues.
+The Overseas Students Ombudsman (OSO) investigates complaints from international students on student visas about private providers that relate to administrative decisions made by the provider, but not about broader educational quality issues.
 All students at public higher education providers have an avenue of appeal to the relevant Commonwealth, State or Territory Ombudsman, who can also investigate administrative decisions.

 Providers are required to make available to their students specific avenues of appeal to independent third parties for matters not within the jurisdiction of the ACCC or an ombudsman.

-Where TEQSA has reason to believe that a complaint or a pattern of complaints indicates that a provider might not be meeting one or more of the Standards, TEQSA may seek further information from the provider.
+We may seek further information from a provider if we have reason to believe that a complaint or a pattern of complaints indicates that they might not be meeting one or more of the Standards.

 - Australian Council of Graduate Research Inc., Australian Graduate Research Good Practice Principles.